Endometriosis

 Avoidance of strenuous exercise during the menstruation is a preventive factor for endometriosis"

-Yoga reduced pain by 47%, infertility by 35% (however 15% reduction in the non-yoga group)
+Yoga reduced pain by 47%, infertility by 35% (however 15% reduction in the non-yoga group) (endometriosis is a leading cause of infertility (0.5x lower odds of getting pregnant in a year))

 "The pooled relative risk of endometriosis was 0.67 (95% CI: 0.53, 0.84) for each 5 kg/m2 increase in current body mass index"